titran/CS193_Fall18_Lab2/README.md

         |   |   ├──ma153
         |   |   ├──pol341

+## Testing:
+You can test tasks 1-5 by running `bash lab2test`.
+This should give some feedback about where your answers may be going wrong.

  ## Rules and Example Task
 There are 6 tasks, and you will write 6 **one line** terminal commands that fulfill that task.
 Each command may only contain **ONE BASE COMMAND** (`mv`, `ls`, `cp`, `rm`, etc).
 You may not combine different base commands (`cd`, `mv`) into one response, and you may not combine two of the same base commands (`mv`, `mv`) into one response.
 Examples of this are below in the *Task 0 Example*.